 Sequel Hook: In the third film, no less.
 Both Greg and Pam's parents announce at a Christmas gathering that they plan on moving next door.

 Second Place Is for Losers: The attitude expressed by Jack and (to a lesser extent) Dina after they see the "Wall of Gaylord" put together by Bernie and Roz.

 Shown Their Work: The human lie detector was debunked, due to info on the pulse.
 However another aspect of lie detecting was still in play.
 When Jack administers the test, he looks at Greg in the eyes.
 While Greg looks away a few moments, Jack still keeps his eyes focused on Greg's.
 This is based off of a popular fact that if you look to the left while answering a question, you are lying.
 The left side of the brain has been known as the creative side while the right side is the thinking side.
 Looking to the left means you are coming up with some BS story.

-Soundtrack Dissonance: In one scene in Little Fockers Stephen Trask's score turns surprisingly twinkly and airy, as if it's accompanying a fantasy movie rather than Andi giving a male patient an anal insertion - Trask is director Paul Weitz's composer of choice, which is why (unlike the first two films) this was not scored by Randy Newman.
+Soundtrack Dissonance: In one scene in Little Fockers Stephen Trask's score turns surprisingly twinkly and airy, as if it's accompanying a fantasy movie rather than Andi giving a male patient an anal insertionnote mind you, this is Jessica Alba - Trask is director Paul Weitz's composer of choice, which is why (unlike the first two films) this was not scored by Randy Newman.